nitk-nest/NeST/docs/source/user/tutorial.rst

 is to demonstrate the usage of basic APIs of NeST to create a network topology, configure link attributes, assign IPv4 addresses and test the connectivity between two hosts by sending one ping packet from ``h1`` to ``h2``.
-The program outputs whether the transmission of the ping packet succeeded or failed.
+The program outputs whether the transmission of the ping packets succeeded or failed.
 The network topology is as shown below:

 .. code-block:: sh